-Office of Diversity and Inclusion staff assist students by arranging academic and physical accommodations for students with disabilities.
-Students with disabilities must register with the office each semester and provide appropriate documentation to be eligible for accommodations.
-Accommodations may include inclass note takers, test readers and/or scribes, adaptive computer technology, and audio textbooks.
+Student Health Services offers confidential urgent care: http://washburn.edu/current-students/services/health-services/index.html provide appropriate documentation to be eligible for accommodations.
+Accommodation examples include in-class note takers, test readers and/or scribes, adaptive computer technology, and audio textbooks.
 Requests for accommodations should be submitted at least two months before the start of the semester in which accommodations are needed.
 Students may also make a request as soon as they become aware of the need for accommodations.